 Are all equipment sensors the same?
 No, compared with plug-in or battery-operated sensors, energy harvesting sensors punch above their weight.
 As manufacturing industries implement the Industrial Internet of Things, self-powered sensors are becoming a rising star.
-DCO Systems explain 4 immediate benefits of using sensors that power themselves and why you should make the switch.
+DCO Systems explain the pitfalls of other power sources, the immediate benefits of energy harvesting sensors, and why you should make the switch.

 Battery-operated sensors are finite and transmit data less